Title: Lion Rampart

 Tony picked up the ball, and Gibbs grinned at how well his Guide fit into his investigative life.
 “The Commander was living well within his means, had no gambling debts, no outstanding credit card charges other than an order to Amazon that is scheduled to be delivered to the Leyte Gulf in two days.
 A quick look through the last six months of credit card records show a guy who ordered a lot off of Amazon, but it was rarely anything that might be construed as relationship based.
 More stuff he couldn’t get at the ports they stopped at or even aboard ship.”

 “That matches the gossip that his CO was hearing.
 Per the Captain, Stuart wasn’t dating anyone and hadn’t stepped out on anything that looked like a date in the year he had been assigned to the ship.
 If he went out at all, it was with a group and he rarely drank.
+His only vice was smoking and mostly he did that while they were out to sea.
 As far as his CO is concerned, Stuart was a model officer and he wanted several more like him.”
 Gibbs agreed as he offered up the next piece of information about the victim.

 “Man, this guy doesn’t seem to have an obvious hook on why he is our victim,” Tony muttered as he ran down the information they had.

 “No, he really doesn’t,” Gibbs agreed.
 “What about the house where he was placed?
 Is there anything special about it?”